khoitnm/practice-spring-jpa/pro08-multi-tenant-session-context/README.md

     - Using docker: [.\docker\mssql\start-mssql.bat](.\docker\mssql\start-mssql.bat).
     - Using a local installation of MS SQL Server.
 - Configure your database connection in `application.yml` if necessary.
-- Run the application using: `mvn spring-boot:run`

-## Run test cases
+- Run one of its test cases (e.g. `SampleServiceTest.java`) to test it functions.

-- Please follow the above steps to start MS SQL Server first, the test cases will connect to our local MS SQL Server.
+  The test cases will connect to our local MS SQL Server.
-- We don't use in-memory DB because it may not work exactly the same way as MS SQL Server, and also don't use Docker container because it's too slow to start.
+  We don't use in-memory DB because it may not work exactly the same way as MS SQL Server, and also don't use Docker container because it's too slow to start.

 # Reference doc

 Guideline:
 - https://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#multitenacy
 - https://docs.jboss.org/hibernate/orm/4.3/devguide/en-US/html/ch16.html#d5e4817